SeanKilleen/seankilleen.github.io/hire/index.md

 ## Feedback from my 2020 performance appraisal

 Highlights from what my peers recently said about me, anonymously.
+I am incredibly proud of this feedback, and feel it represents what I can bring to an organization.

 > "Though he had many non-client obligations, he was the lead developer on the account and provided great results, value, and impact both to the client and our firm."